ftCLI/FoundryTools-CLI/README.md

         "widths": {
             "1": ["Cm", "Compressed"],
             "2": ["ExCn", "ExtraCondensed"],
             ...
+            "5": ["Nor", "Normal"],
+            ...
             "8": ["ExExtd", "ExtraExtended"],
             "9": ["Exp", "Expanded"]
         }
     }

 Unless you have previously created a configuration file and want to reuse it, you need to create a standard configuration file and eventually customize it.

-    ftcli assistant init-cfg INPUT_PATH
+    ftcli assistant reset-cfg INPUT_PATH

-The above command will create a file named 'config.json' in the INPUT_PATH folder (or parent folder if INPUT_PATH is a file).
+The above command will create a file named 'styles_mapping.json' in the INPUT_PATH folder (or parent folder if INPUT_PATH is a file).

 Once created the configuration file, you may be in need to edit it according to your needs.

-    ftcli assistant edit-cfg FILE
+    ftcli assistant ui INPUT_PATH

 Values contained in the configuration file will be used to fill the data.csv file in the next steps.